SimpleDataLabsInc/prophecy-docs/docs/concepts/fabrics/create_a_fabric.md

 ### **Databricks**

-If using Databricks, to manage your Spark execution environment, you can use this option to create a Fabric.
+To connect your own Databricks Workspace to Prophecy, you can use this option to create a Fabric.
 Think of a fabric as connection to your [Databricks workspace](https://docs.databricks.com/workspace/index.html#navigate-the-workspace).

 Please refer below video for step-by-step example

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>